TheRealAnonymous008/quartz/content/personal/ideas/Unfiled Thoughts and Trivia.md

-* Delegation and Distributivity seems to be the hallmark of intelligent or seemingly intelligent behavior.
+O* Delegation and Distributivity seems to be the hallmark of intelligent or seemingly intelligent behavior.
 For example, how ants behave in a colony or how ensemble models in [[Machine Learning]] work.

 * Every story is , in a sense, a self-insert story.
 However, the best stories are those that hide this fact.
 Similar to a good [[Design of Everyday Things|interface]].